grycap/ec3/doc/source/faq.rst

 Because no support is provided yet by the EC3aaS service.
 If you want to deploy a hybrid cluster, we encourage you to use the `CLI`_ interface.

-**Why can I only access to Amazon EC2 and OpenNebula Cloud providers while other Cloud providers are supported by EC3?**
+**Why can I only access to Amazon EC2, Openstack and OpenNebula Cloud providers while other Cloud providers are supported by EC3?**

 Because no support is provided yet by the EC3aaS service.
-If you want to use another supported Cloud provider, like `Microsoft Azure`_, `Openstack`_ or `Google Cloud Engine`_, we encourage you to use the `CLI`_ interface.
+If you want to use another supported Cloud provider, like `Microsoft Azure`_ or `Google Cloud Engine`_, we encourage you to use the `CLI`_ interface.

+**What is the correct format for the *endpoint* in the OpenNebula and Openstack wizards?

+The user needs to provide EC3 the endpoint of the on-premises Cloud provider.
+The correct format is *name_of_the_server:port*.
+For example, for Openstack *ostserver:5000*, or for OpenNebula *oneserver:2633*.
+The same format is employed in the authorization file required to use the CLI interface of EC3.

 **Why am I receiving this error "InvalidParameterCombination - Non-Windows instances with a virtualization type of 'hvm' are currently not supported for this instance type" when I deploy a cluster in Amazon EC2?**